Maurizio-Mario/Getting-cleaning-data-Assignments/CodeBook.md

 frequencies" etcetera.
 Why?
 Two reasons.
 First, there is not explicit order of ignore them, hence I prefer exagerate in prudence.
 Cutting is easier than adding.
 Second, it was easier than operate a more precise grep-cut.

-Detailed description of the variables is not provided, since they are the same of the original database.
-I did not change the format of the labes, since such a dataset aims to professionals able to get the labels.
+Detailed description of the variables and of their unit of measurement is not provided, since they are the same of the original database.
+You can find the file in this very same repo, in the UCI HAR Dataset folder.

+I did not change the format of the labes, since, as discussed in the forum, such a dataset aims to professionals able to get the labels.
 Otherwise, with a different target of non professionals, the names should be more auto explicative.
+Please consult the discussion: https://class.coursera.org/getdata-033/forum/thread?thread_id=118

 Enjoy and thank you!